Language selection

 15. The classes or types of licence used by the CNSC to authorize an export include: Nuclear Substances and Radiation Devices Licences, Nuclear and Dual-use Export Licences, Sealed Source Export Licences, Waste Nuclear Substance Licences, Class II Nuclear Facility and Prescribed Equipment Licences and Nuclear Facility Operating Licences.
 Export must be listed as a licensed activity.

-16. For information concerning the exportation of a nuclear substance, prescribed equipment or prescribed information see Appendix B.
+16. For information concerning the exportation of a nuclear substance, prescribed equipment or prescribed information, refer to Appendix B.

 In Transit

-18. Information on the in transit movement of goods can be found in Memorandum D3-1-1, Policy Respecting the Importation and Transportation of Goods.
-For information on the in transit movement of nuclear substances, prescribed equipment or prescribed information please contact the CNSC (see paragraph 29 for contact information).
+18. Information on the in transit movement of goods can be found in Memorandum D3-1-1: Policy respecting the importation and transportation of goods.
+For information on the in transit movement of nuclear substances, prescribed equipment or prescribed information please contact the CNSC (refer to paragraph 29 for contact information).

 Lost Licence